zarzouram/lt2316-h20-aa/README.md

 In the dataset folder you will find xml files.
 All these are suppose to be parsed and structured.
 Fill in the functions in [DataLoader](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/data_loading.py#L89) as described in the comments.
 For information how the data should be structured look at assertions in the [DataLoaderBase](https://github.com/AxlAlm/ner_assignment/blob/master/ass1/data_loading.py#L8)

-Do not forget to document the choices you make with explanation why if needed.
+Do not forget to document the choices you make with explanations why if needed.

 For splitting the data use the premade Train/Test splits given and then take a part of the training as the val/dev set, as convention.